rblades/dhworkbook_master/docs/supporting materials/regexex.md

 **However, given the evolution of computing, it may well be that this won’t quite work on your system.**

 Linux based systems use ```\n``` for a new line, while Windows often uses ```\r\n```, and older Macs just use ```\r```.
 These are the sorts of things that can drive us crazy, and so we digital historians need to keep in mind!
 Since this will likely cause much frustration, your safest bet will be to save a copy of what you are working on, and then experiment to see what gives you the best result.
-In most cases, this will be:
+In most cases, the syntax will be the following:

 ```
 \r\n[^~].+